-Pass-through of income and deductions from partnerships, S corporations, estates, and trusts

-Items of income and deduction from pass-through entities may differ due to various differences between federal and state law.
-Refer to federal Schedule K-1 (1065), or federal Schedule Q (Form 1066) in the case of REMICs, to determine items of income and deduction for federal purposes.
+Pass-through of income and deductions from partnerships, S corporations, estates, and trusts Items of income and deduction from pass-through entities may differ due to various differences between federal and state law.
+Refer to federal Schedule K-1 (1065), Partner's Share of Income, Deductions, Credits, etc., or federal Schedule Q (Form 1066), Quarterly Notice to Residual Interest Holder of REMIC Taxable Income or Net Loss Allocation, in the case of REMICs, to determine items of income and deduction for federal purposes.
 Refer to California Schedules K-1 (100S, 541, 565, or 568) to determine items of income and deduction from pass-through entities for California purposes.

 Follow the instructions for Schedules K-1 (100S, 541, 565, or 568).
-Some items are reported directly on Schedule CA (540 or 540NR), line 17, and some items must be reported on other forms and schedules.
+Some items are reported directly on Schedule CA (540), Part I, Section B or Schedule CA (540NR), Part II, Section B, line 5, and some items must be reported on other forms and schedules.
 Note: Part-year residents must allocate income between the period of residency and the period of nonresidency in a manner that reflects the actual date of realization of partnership, S corporation and certain trust income.
 In the absence of information that reflects the actual date of realization, the taxpayer must allocate an annual amount on a proportional basis between the two periods, using a daily pro-rata methodology.
 Get FTB Pub.
 1100, Taxation of Nonresidents and Individuals Who Change Residency, for more information.